AI Automation Guide: How to Automate Repetitive Tasks

 - Context: Did you provide the files, facts, examples, or data the model needs?

-- Sources: Are factual claims linked to credible references?
+- Sources: Are factual claims linked to credible references from 2025-2026?

 - Privacy: Did you avoid pasting confidential, regulated, or unnecessary personal data?